Latest Updates (updated 5/4/2020)

 Carolina Small Business Development Fund (formerly The Support Center) – Contact them by phone: (919) 803-1437 or web.

 NC Community Development Initiative – Certified Community Development Financial Institution (CDFI), Contact them by phone: (919) 828-5655 or web.
 More market research info can be found here.

-NC Emergency Management has a process to vet businesses and allow them the ability to move employees IF an emergency or shelter in place order should be put into place.
+NC Emergency Management has a process to vet businesses and allow them the ability to move employees with an emergency or shelter in place order in place.
 Work with your trade associations as well.

 Business Edge Services